Importing a car from overseas

 Follow these steps to get your imported car on the road:

-• Tell HM Revenue and Customs (HMRC) that you’re importing a car within 14 days of it arriving in the UK.
+• Tell HM Revenue & Customs (HMRC) that you’re importing a car within 14 days of it arriving in the UK.
 You can do this by completing form C384 and sending it by email.
 If you don’t, HMRC may issue a late notification penalty.

 • Transport the vehicle (rather than drive) from the port to your home or a storage location.